 Washing your hair with braids is a little different from how you would normally wash your hair.
 Here all the steps to follow:

-Get a small spray bottle from a drugstore near you.
-You will need this to prepare, spray, and store the shampoo solution.
+Get a small shampoo applicator bottle from a drugstore near you.
+You will need this to prepare, apply, and store the shampoo solution.
 If you purchase a shampoo specifically formulated for braided hairstyles, it will come in an applicator bottle.

 2. Dilute Your Shampoo

-Pour 20 ml of your favorite shampoo into the spray bottle, or you can buy any of these shampoos.
+Pour 20 ml of your favorite shampoo into the applicator bottle, or you can buy any of these shampoos.
 Mix the shampoo well with 80 ml of water.
 If you are using a special shampoo for braided hairstyles, you do not need to dilute it.

-Hold the nozzle close to the scalp and spray in rows.
-Work from the back to the front.
-Be careful not to spray too much near your hairline as the shampoo will drip down your face.
+Hold the applicator close to the scalp and apply it in rows along the partitions.
+Work from the front to the back.
+Be careful not to apply too much near your hairline as the shampoo will drip down your face.

 4. Gently Massage